Raynes/conch/README.md

 [![Build Status](https://secure.travis-ci.org/Raynes/conch.png)](http://travis-ci.org/Raynes/conch)

 Conch is actually two libraries.
-The first, `conch.core` is a simple low-level interface to the Java process APIs.
-The second and more interesting library is an interface to `conch.core` inspired by the Python [sh](http://amoffat.github.com/sh/) library.
+The first, `me.raynes.conch.low-level` is a simple low-level interface to the Java process APIs.
+The second and more interesting library is an interface to low-level inspired by the Python [sh](http://amoffat.github.com/sh/) library.

 The general idea is to be able to call programs just like you would call Clojure